- Which classes currently have a waitlist?

 Students are not able to see who is on a waitlist for a class.
 Students are able to view waitlisted classes on their class schedule.

-- Can a student’s waitlist position number be viewed?
+- Can a student’s waitlist position number be viewed by faculty or administrators?

 To see a student's waitlitst position number, any of the following pages can be used: Study List, Student Services Center, Advisee Class Schedule.

 Also, if a student is enrolled via Quick Enroll, the student’s waitlist position number will be listed in the enrollment message that is displayed after the successful enrollment in the waitlisted class.

 Students are also given their waitlist position number when they are placed on the waitlist via self-service.

 - Can students get on a waitlist for a class that has a reserve capacity?

 If classes have a reserve capacity and the only open seats are restricted, students who do not meet the reserve capacity can get on a waitlist for the class.
 Students will be auto-enrolled into the class if an un-restricted seat becomes available.

 - Can students get on a waitlist if there is a time conflict with a class section in which they are already enrolled?

 The self-service enrollment process does not check for a time conflict when a student is placed on a waitlist.
 At the time the auto-enrollment process runs, students will not be enrolled in the class if the time conflict still exists.
 Students will need to drop the class that prevents the time conflict if they want to be moved from the waitlist.